SerTze/NeuralNetworkFromScratch/README.md

 # Neural Network from Scratch
 This is a Python implementation of a neural network built from scratch, using only NumPy for numerical computations.
-The network is designed to classify images from the MNIST dataset, achieving an accuracy of over 96% on the validation set.
+The network was also tested to classify images from the MNIST dataset, achieving an accuracy of over 96% on the validation set.

 The purpose of this project is to provide a clear and concise implementation of the fundamental concepts behind neural networks, including feedforward and backpropagation algorithms, weight initialization, activation functions, and optimization techniques such as stochastic gradient descent.